Ida Bothe

 Ida Bothe was an artist and educator in the 19th century.
 Born in Germany, Bothe moved to Boston, Massachusetts, ca.1880s.
-She exhibited work in the Boston Art Club, 1881 (a black-and-white "study head ... as masculine as, or even more so than, anything of a similar kind shown by the sterner sex"); and the National Academy of Design (1884-1885).
+She exhibited work in the Boston Art Club, 1881 (a black-and-white "study head ... as masculine as, or even more so than, anything of a similar kind shown by the sterner sex"); and the National Academy of Design (1884–1885).
 She established a reputation as a painter ("a new and remarkably vital talent.")
-Bothe taught art at Wellesley College, 1882-1890.
+Bothe taught art at Wellesley College from 1882 until 1890.
 In 1890 she married Baron Ehrenfried von Voss and returned to Germany, to "Cunnersdorf, bei Hirschberg, Schlesien."